ministryofjustice/moj-frontend/docs/components/alert.md

 ### Height and width

-The alert has no minimum or maximum height - it resizes to the contents.
+The alert has no minimum or maximum height – it resizes to the contents.
 It should not be used to display a lot of content, though.

-The alert will take the width of the container.
-It will automatically adjust for readability.
+The alert will take the width of the container, and will automatically adjust for readability.

 ### How often to use it